TikaaVo/PlantDataAPI/README.md

-Of course!
-A great README is a critical part of any successful hackathon project.
-It's the front door for the judges, your teammates, and anyone else who wants to understand your work.

-Here is a comprehensive README template specifically tailored to your project.
-It explains the dual-model architecture, documents the API, and provides clear instructions on how to run it.

-You can copy and paste this entire block of text into a new file named README.md in the root of your shared GitHub repository.

 🌱 Plant Health & Identification API

 An intelligent backend service built for our hackathon project.
 This API uses a dual-model AI system to analyze an image of a plant, first identifying its species and then assessing its health.